'It's Anfield' - Guardiola explains angry reaction

 James Milner - filling in at right-back in place of the injured Trent Alexander-Arnold - is already on a yellow card when he sticks a leg out and takes down a charging Bernardo Silva in the 74th minute.

-Most expected Paul Tierney to reach for his pocket again to book the stand-in Reds full-back and follow that with a red, handing a huge advantage to the visitors.
+Most expected referee Paul Tierney to reach for his pocket again to book the stand-in Reds full-back and follow that with a red, handing the visitors a one-man advantage.

 Instead, Tierney blows his whistle, awards the foul, speaks to Milner... but shows no card.